softmatterlab/Quantitative-Microplankton-Tracker/data/README.md

 ### Double division event

-  - Cell1_sequence.npy: Image sequence of Parent cell, Gen 1 Daugher cell 1, and Gen 2 Daughter cell 1
+  - Cell1_sequence.npy: Image sequence of Parent cell, Gen 1 Daugher cell 1, and Gen 2 Daughter cell 1 (**Figure.
+4d**)
   - Cell2_sequence.npy: Image sequence of Gen 1 Daughter cell 2 (along with the Parent cell)
   - Cell3_sequence.npy: Image sequence of Gen 2 Daughter cell 2 (along with the Parent cell and Gen 1 Daugher cell 1)
   - Correlation_data: Contains the dry masses for parent cells and daughter cells in the division event (**Figure.
-4**)
+4g**)

+The code for generating the figures can be found in [2-example_WAC-Net.ipynb](https://github.com/softmatterlab/Quantitative-Microplankton-Tracker/blob/main/examples/2-example_WAC-Net.ipynb)